isaac-mason/maaths/README.md

 - TypeScript-first, great DX for both JavaScript and TypeScript projects
 - Excellent tree-shaking support

+**Acknowledgements:**

+- The vec*, quat*, mat* code started as a typescript port of glMatrix (https://glmatrix.net/).
+This library doesn't aim to stay in sync with glMatrix however.
+- Simplex noise functions are adapted from https://github.com/pmndrs/maath, which were adapted from https://github.com/josephg/noisejs :)

 ## Table Of Contents

 - [API Documentation](#api-documentation)